cpp-lln-lab/CPP_LabGuide/doc/living_in_belgium.md

 ### Commute Brussels-Louvain-la-Neuve
 Try not to advance money when buying a subscription.
 First ask the UCL for the form to obtain the subscription and THEN buy it.
 Otherwise you might not get fully reimbursed.

-You can ask [Veronique Vanhoegaerden](veronique.vanhoegaerden@uclouvain.be) from UCL.
+You can ask Veronique Vanhoegaerden (veronique.vanhoegaerden@uclouvain.be) from UCL.

-If you're FNRS, contact [Aurelie Volont](aurelie.volont@uclouvain.be) to ask for the subscription: "Following the agreements with SNCB, it was agreed that the UClouvain could issue the form for obtaining the SNCB subscription.
+If you're FNRS, contact Aurelie Volont (aurelie.volont@uclouvain.be) to ask for the subscription: "Following the agreements with SNCB, it was agreed that the UClouvain could issue the form for obtaining the SNCB subscription.
 This ensures that the amount does not have to be advanced, since the invoice is sent directly to the FNRS.In this case the subscription is 100% refunded as it is the system of the paying third part of which 80% by the FNRS and 20% by the state.

 If the subscription has already been contracted or is only for STIB or TEC, De Lijn, without SNCB then the FNRS only reimburses 80% on the basis of proof of purchase."

 ### Train (SNCB)